allebb/conductor/README.md

 #### ```conductor services restart```

 A very simple and quick method to restart ALL dependent/bundled Conductor managed daemons in the recommended order.
+This performs a service restart; use ``reload`` instead when you only need to apply Nginx configuration or certificate changes gracefully.

 #### ```conductor services reload```

-When manually changing configuration of one or more of the dependent/bundled daemons this command will attempt to safely 'reload' the configuration of the daemons without the need to disconnect existing sessions. - Please not this is NOT required when using the ```conductor``` command to manage configuration files but is recommended if you make manual changes!
+When manually changing configuration of one or more of the dependent/bundled daemons this command will attempt to safely reload the configuration without dropping existing connections.
+For Nginx this gracefully applies new virtual host config, stream config, SSL certificate paths, and renewed SSL certificate contents as long as the configuration test passes.
+Existing Nginx workers continue serving current connections while new workers start with the updated configuration.
+If the new Nginx configuration is invalid, the reload should fail and the existing workers should continue serving the previous configuration.

 #### ```conductor --version```